Sports in Philadelphia: Rowing

 Rowing has been popular in Philadelphia since the 18th century.
-Boathouse Row is a symbol of Philadelphia's rich rowing history, and each Big Five member has its own boathouse.
+Boathouse Row, a site along the Schuylkill River in Philadelphia, is a symbol of the city's rich rowing history.
+Drexel, La Salle, Penn, Saint Joseph's, Temple, and Villanova each have their own boathouse at the site for their rowing teams.
 Philadelphia hosts numerous local and collegiate rowing clubs and competitions, including the annual Dad Vail Regatta, the largest intercollegiate rowing event in the U.S., the Stotesbury Cup Regatta, and the Head of the Schuylkill Regatta, all of which are held on the Schuylkill River.
 The regattas are hosted and organized by the Schuylkill Navy, an association of area rowing clubs that has produced numerous Olympic rowers.

 Rugby

 Philadelphia has several rugby teams in professional leagues.
 The Philadelphia Whitemarsh RFC, a rugby union team, was founded in 1985, the Philadelphia Fight, a semi-professional rugby league football team, was founded in 1998, and the Northeast Philadelphia Irish, a team within the Eastern Pennsylvania Rugby Union, was founded in 2011 and has both men and women clubs.

 Colleges in the area also offer club rugby teams, with most area teams competing as part of the Eastern Pennsylvania Rugby Union.
 The Collegiate Rugby Championship (CRC), is a college rugby sevens tournament held every June at Subaru Park near Philadelphia.
 The CRC is the highest profile college rugby competition in the United States, with the tournament broadcast live on NBC every year.
 The Collegiate Rugby Championship has succeeded in drawing media attention, corporate sponsorships and attendance.